brentcroft/lucid-spritemaps/vis/README.md

 Note that **vis.js** & **model.js** are read by both python code and **spritemaps.html**, hence can't be simple JSON.

+Navigate the visualizations by opening **spritemaps.html** in a browser.

 # Usage: